Eb0nY-April14/rockhistory/README.md

     * My mentor Asandeep for continuous guidance and feedback.

-    * W3Schools Website for helpful resources especially with my Gallery Page.
+    * W3Schools Website for helpful resources especially with the Gallery Page.